 The building of the Alcazar of the Christian Kings of Cordoba, aka the Alcázar de Los Reyes Cristianos, was commissioned by King Alfonso XI of Castile in 1328 and it covers more than 55,000m².
 This fortified palace is most well known as the main home of Queen Isabella I of Castile and King Ferdinand II of Aragon.
 Today the Cordoba Alcazar is a UNESCO World Heritage Site.

-If you’ve already visited the Alcazar of Seville (more here) then you should be aware ahead of time that there’s primarily just the main structure remaining and a few artifacts and mosaics inside.
+If you’ve already visited the Alcazar of Seville then you should be aware ahead of time that there’s primarily just the main structure remaining and a few artifacts and mosaics inside.
+There’s more here than at the Alcazar in Almeria, but both are definitely worth a visit.
 The courtyard and gardens (under renovation when we visited) retain some of the magnificence of what they must have been like.
-The gardens are on 3 levels and are well worth a wander, there are beds of roses, and herbs flanked by orange trees, cypress trees, and statues.
+The gardens are on 3 levels and are well worth a wander, there are beds of roses and herbs flanked by orange trees, cypress trees, and statues.
 One particular statue stands out, that of Christopher Columbus meeting Isabella and Ferdinand, here to commemorate a meeting in 1486, as Columbus was here seeking funding, 6 years before he set out on his famous voyage to discover the New World.
-Columbus left from Puerta Santa Maria- near Cadiz (it’s included in our guide to Cadiz here), but had also met the Monarchs previously in Segovia.
+Columbus left from Puerta Santa Maria – near Cadiz (it’s included in our guide to Cadiz here), but had also met the Monarchs previously in Segovia.

 There’s more information on the website of the Alcazar (it’s here), and if you hit the “listen” button you’ll be able to hear an audio recording of the information too.
 However, the signage inside the Alcazar is poor, even if the Roman motifs, frescoes, and mosaics are impressive.
 If the tower is open (it wasn’t when we visited), then you can get good views of the city of Cordoba and the palace gardens.